SymmetricChaos/SimpleCAS/README.md

 # Features
-Currently three kinds of objects are supported by SimpleCAS:
+Currently four kinds of objects are supported by SimpleCAS:

 ## Rational
 Rational numbers represented in simplest form.
 They are essentially just a pair of numbers with a bunch of methods defined to make sure they interact with other Rational objects as well as Python's integers.